AmazingAmpharos/OoT-Randomizer/README.md

 -3 or 4 hints will be given naming a specific non-dungeon specific item that can be found in a randomly chosen dungeon.
 -1 to 4 hints will be given naming a specific item found in a specific overworld region.
 Which part of this range is used is determined in part by how many trial hints are given.
--4 to 6 hints will be given naming what region specific progression items other than Gold Skulltulla Tokens can be found.
+-4 to 6 hints will be given naming what region specific progression items other than Gold Skulltula Tokens can be found.
 -3 or 4 hints will be given naming specific regions that are "on the way of the hero" and thus contain at least one required progression item.
 -All remaining hints (33 total unique Gossip Stones exist) will be filled with non-information junk hints.